The European Benchmarking Co-operation (EBC Foundation) is a not-for-profit sector initiative to improve drinking water- & wastewater services:

 For the purpose of transparency and stakeholder communication EBC annually publishes a public report about its European benchmarking programme.
-This report shows ranges and median values of 24 key indicators for drinking water- and wastewater services, as well as several good practices and participants' experiences.
-Here you'll find the latest version.
+This report shows ranges and median values of 36 key indicators for drinking water- and wastewater services, development trends over 3-5 years, as well as good practices & participants' experiences.
+Here you'll find the latest report.

 Terms and Conditions